MorphStore/VLDB-2020/README.md

   - executes the SSB in MorphStore using different strategies to determine the compressed formats of the base columns and intermediates
   - executes the SSB in MonetDB on both instances (BIGINT and narrow)
 5. **visualize (v)**
-  - generates the diagrams in the paper from the experiments‘ measurements
+  - generates the diagrams in the paper (Figures 1, 7, 8, 9, 10) from the experiments' measurements
-  - *coming soon!*

 ### Arguments